Our Ambassadors

 The Iceland Foods Charitable Foundation has raised more than £20m for good causes, focusing particularly on dementia charities.

-Meera is a regular at her local Memory Walk, a face of our Cupcake Day fundraiser and a Dementia Action Week campaigner, using her voice to raise awareness of these campaigns and the work of Alzheimer’s Society through press, marketing, and social media support.
+Meera is a regular at her local Memory Walk and raises awareness of the work of Alzheimer’s Society through press, marketing, and social media support.

 John Suchet OBE has been a long-standing supporter in the fight against dementia, using his own personal experience of grief and loss to provide a guiding light to families affected.